ericdiviney/react-handbook/README.md

 # ⚛🤌 React Handbook

-Modern approaches to architecture and feature development for production-ready React apps.
+Modern approaches to architecture and feature development in React apps.

 ### Come chat with us on [discord](https://discord.gg/SbDwke7wpy).